Serving SAP Fiori UIs

 Where to Put Them?

-While CDS in principle allows you to add such annotations everywhere in your models, we recommend putting them in separate .cds files placed in your ./app/* folders, for example, as follows.
+Although CDS allows you to add annotations anywhere in your models, we recommend placing them in separate .cds files in your ./app/* folders, for example, as follows.

 ./app #> all your Fiori annotations should go here, for example: